jtpaasch/Publisher.js/README.md

     Publisher.subscribe('Something changed!', log);

-To publish:
+To publish that story:

     Publisher.broadcast('Something changed!', 'Hello world!');

-That will execute the log function.
+Publishing 'Something changed!' will then trigger the subscribed 'log' function.